 Period: 19th Century Missouri Village (1807-1885)

-But you don’t need special events to visit.
-The grounds stay open dawn to dusk for self-guided tours.
-Walk the village streets at your own pace.
-Why visit?
-Large museums can feel overwhelming.
-Shoal Creek offers an intimate Missouri frontier experience where volunteers treat you like family, not just another visitor.
+First Saturday events are free during summer months, but you don’t need special events to visit.
+The grounds stay open dawn to dusk for self-guided tours at your own pace.
+Large museums can feel overwhelming, but Shoal Creek offers an intimate Missouri frontier experience where volunteers treat you like family.

 Quick Planning Tips for Living History Museums